sritchie/midje-cascalog/README.md

     [lein-midje "1.0.3"]
     [midje-cascalog "0.2.1"]

+Add `(:use [midje sweet cascalog])` to your testing namespace to get started.

-`lein run` at the command line will run all Midje tests and generate a summary.
+When you're all finished writing tests, `lein run` at the command line will run all Midje tests and generate a summary.

 ## Example Query Test